 What is the INFO Function?

-Imagine a situation wherein you are working as a remote financial analyst and receive weekly data in form of Excel files from your colleagues based in different countries.
+Imagine a situation wherein you are working as a remote financial analyst and receive weekly data, in the form of Excel files, from your colleagues based in different countries.
 As you would be using multiple Excel workbooks, the INFO function helps you extract information about the OS, the number of worksheets in the file, Excel version, etc.

 The INFO function uses only one argument:

-Type_text (required argument) – It is the text that specifies what type of information you want to be returned.
+Type_text (required argument) – This is the text that specifies what type of information you want to be returned.

 The following are the seven types of information that can be requested:

 How to use the INFO function in Excel?

 As a worksheet function, INFO can be entered as part of a formula in a cell of a worksheet.

 To understand the uses of this function, let us consider a few examples:

 Suppose we provide the following INFO formulas :